doriszh0/cse15l-lab-reports/Week-9-Lab-Report.md

 > Each number found in `grep-score.txt` should be output on a new line in `numbers.txt`, which means we can then use the `head` and `tail` commands to get the two numbers individually.
 Based on the formatting, the first number would be the number of tests, so we use `head -n 1 numbers.txt` to save that value in the variable `TESTS`.
 The option `-n 1` ensures that the number of lines output is only 1 (the head itself).
 The second number would be the number of failed tests, so we use `tail -n 1 numbers.txt` to save that value in the variable `FAILS`.
 Again, the option `-n 1` ensures that the number of lines output is only 1 (the tail itself).

-> We then want to find the number of tests passed, so we calculate the difference between the total number of tests and the number of failed tests using the `expr` command and save the value in the variable `DIFFERENCE`.
-To get the percentage grade, we then use `expr` again to divide the number of tests passed by the total number of tests, and then multiply that by 100.
-This value is saved in the variable `GRADE`.
+> We then want to find the number of tests passed, so we calculate the difference between the total number of tests and the number of failed tests using arithmetic expansion in bash and save the value in the variable `PASSES`.

-> Finally, we print out the results of the tests in the terminal, showing how many tests failed out of the total number of tests, as well as the grade in percent form.
+> Finally, we print out the results of the tests in the terminal, showing how many tests failed out of the total number of tests, as well as the grade in fraction form.

 <br/>